MarketSquare/robotframework-seleniumtestability/README.md

 # Other functionality.

-SeleniumTestability also provides other conveniance keywords that do not make sense to incorporate into SeleniumLibrary itself, mainly due to functionality not being present in python Selenium.
-Once again, see keyword documentation for up to date list of keywords.
+SeleniumTestability also provides other conveniance keywords that do not make sense to incorporate into SeleniumLibrary itself, mainly due to functionality not being in scope of SeleniumLibrary and Selenium python bindings.
+Do check the keyword documentation for up to date list of keywords.

 # Keyword Documentation

-Keyword documentation [here](https://rasjani.github.io/robotframework-seleniumtestability/index.html) and if you need to create one for offline usage:
+Keyword documentation [here](https://rasjani.github.io/robotframework-seleniumtestability/index.html?tag=plugin) and if you need to create one for offline usage:

 ```
 python -m robot.libdoc SeleniumLibrary::plugins=SeleniumTestability